Essay Competition 2014: The International Law of the Sea

-Which topic?
-Participants are free to choose both the topic and the exact area of international criminal law on which their submissions will elaborate.
-We particularly welcome submissions addressing the modes of participation, problems of attribution, or the interdependency of international and national criminal law.
+Participants are free to choose both the topic and the exact area of the international law of the sea on which their submissions will elaborate.

-Which formal requirements?
-The deadline for your submission is 15 November 2013.
+The first deadline for your submission is 15 September 2014.
 The maximal word count is 5 000 words (excluding footnotes).
 The journal's author guidelines shall be observed to the greatest extend possible.